as4401s/Machine-Learning-Mathematics/README.md

    inverse_A = np.linalg.inv(A)

 - **Eigenvalue Equation**
-   Eigenvalues and eigenvectors of a square matrix A are obtained using numpy.linalg.eig:
+   Eigenvalues and eigenvectors of a square matrix `A` are obtained using `numpy.linalg.eig`:

    ```python
    import numpy as np